huntdatacenter/docs/docs/working-in-your-lab/workbench/README.md

 # Workbench

-**The intention with the Workbench is to give you a simple and secure place to explore your data and tools together with your team.**
+**Workbench provides you with a simple and secure place to explore your data and tools together with your team.**

 ## About

-The Workbench is web-based and build around the feel of Jupyter notebooks with access to application such as _RStudio_, _R_, _Python_ and _Conda_.
-We have also included support for _MATLAB_ and _Stata_ for those than bring their own license.
+Workbench is web-based lab designed for interactive computing and built around Jupyter, with access to applications such as _Jupyter Notebook_, _Python_, _RStudio_, _R_ and _Conda_.
+We have also included support for _MATLAB_ and _Stata_ for those that bring their own license.

 ![hunt-lab-workbench.png](./images/hunt-lab-workbench.png)